 - Is a timber frame build more prone to fire?

-- What is the build time frame?
+- What is the time frame of a build?

-- What is a U Value?
+- What is a U-value?

-A U Value is the unit used (measured as watts per metre square degrees Kelvin - W/m2⁰K) to calculate the heat loss through the different elements of a building, such as the floor, wall or roof.
-Ideally the lower a u value, the better.
-Our U values will be always less than or equal to 0.21.
-We can however achieve any U Value you desire as we are not tied to only one way of constructing a timber frame.
+A U-value is the unit used (measured as watts per metre square degrees Kelvin - W/m2⁰K) to calculate the heat loss through the different elements of a building, such as the floor, wall or roof.
+Ideally the lower a U-value, the better.
+Our U-values will be always less than or equal to 0.21.
+We can however achieve any U-value you desire as we are not tied to only one way of constructing a timber frame.